Parabolic automorphisms of hyperkahler manifolds: Basic notions

 {\bf Proof of \ref{_Kahler_polyhedra_Theorem_} (iii):} To see that $\pi_1(K_i)=\Aut(M_i)/G$, let $\tilde K_i\subset H^{1,1}(M, \Q)$ be the ample cone of $M_i$.
 Then $\tilde K_i \arrow K_i$ is the orbifold universal covering.
-As shown in \cite{Markman-survey}, an element $u\in \Gamma$ corresponds to an automorphism of $M_i$ if and only if $u$ maps its K\"ahler chamber to itself.
+As shown in \cite{Markman-survey}, an element $u\in \Gamma$ is induced by an automorphism of $M_i$ if and only if $u$ maps its K\"ahler chamber to itself.
 This gives $\pi_1(K_i)=\Aut(M_i)/G$.
-To see that $G$ is finite, we use the Calabi-Yau theorem, which gives a bijection between the set of hyperk\"ahler metrics on $M_i$ and the set of K\"ahler classes in $H^{1,1}(M)$.
-If $u \in \Aut(M)$ fixes a K\"ahler class $\omega \in H^{1,1}(M, \Q)$, it preserves the hyperk\"ahler metric.
-Since the group of isometries of a compact manifold is compact, this implies that $G$ is finite. \endproof
+To see that $G$ is finite we use the Calabi-Yau theorem, which gives a bijection between the set of hyperk\"ahler metrics on $M_i$ and the set of K\"ahler classes in $H^{1,1}(M_i)$.
+If $u \in \Aut(M_i)$ fixes a K\"ahler class $\omega \in H^{1,1}(M, \Q)$, it preserves the corresponding hyperk\"ahler metric.
+Since $\Aut(M_i)$ is a Lie group by Bochner-Montgomery theorem, discrete in our case, and the group of isometries of a compact manifold is compact, this implies that $G$ is finite (compact and discrete).\footnote{This also follows from Fujiki-Liebermann theorem, see \ref{transl}}. \endproof

-\corollary (see also \cite{Mats-subgr})\\ Let $M$ be a projective hyperk\"ahler manifold with the Picard rank $\rho\geq 3$, carrying a nef isotropic line bundle $L$.
-Assume that no MBM class is Beauville-Bogomolov orthogonal to $L$.
-Then there exists an automorphism of $M$ preserving $L$, acting on the corresponding hyperbolic space $\H= {\Bbb P}\Pos(M)$ parabolically.

-\proof Let $H:={\Bbb P}\Pos_{\Q}(M)/\Gamma$ be the hyperbolic manifold associated with $M$ as in \ref{_Kahler_polyhedra_Theorem_}, and $K\subset H$ a hyperbolic polyhedron obtained as the image of the K\"ahler cone.
-As shown e. g. in \cite{_Kapovich:hyperbolic_}, the cusps of $H$ are in bijective correspondence with the set $R/\Gamma$ of orbits of $\Gamma$ on $R$, where $R$ is the set of rational poins on the absolute. \footnote{{\bf Absolute} is the boundary of ${\Bbb P}\Pos_{\Q}(M)$ in ${\Bbb P}(H^{1,1}(M))$, which we identify with the projectivization of the set of all isotropic vectors in $H^{1,1}(M, \Q)$.} The statement ``no MBM class is orthogonal to $L$,'' is translated, in this language, as ``the hyperplanes which cut $H$ into $K_1, ..., K_n$ don't pass through the cusp associated with the isotropic vector $c_1(L)\in H^{1,1}(M,\Z)$''.
-This means that the hyperbolic polyhedron $K$ contains an open neighbourhood of a cusp.

-Recall now the ``thick-thin decomposition theorem'', well-known in hyperbolic geometry.
-It allows one to describe the cusps geometrically.